 Norman Baker MP (Parliamentary Under Secretary of State for Transport) proudly trumpets the fact that last January he announced the Local Sustainable Transport Fund to the tune of £560 million (which has recently been increased to £600 million) as well as £15 million specifically for cycling infrastructure projects at railway stations to link communities and centres of economic growth.
 He has also recently announced a further £15 million cycle safety fund to help local authorities deal with high risk junctions.

 These are undoubtedly large sums of money.
 I have no trouble with Norman Baker MP, nor do I doubt his overall commitment to cycling.
 However, I do have trouble with the fact that Local Authorities have been bidding for this money and are going to oversee the spending of this money.
 Put simply, the Government is giving sums of money for ‘Active Travel’ projects to people who largely haven’t a clue about the benefits of cycling as a mode of transport or don’t actually care about cycling as it gets in the way of more ‘serious’ modes of transport.
-Moreover, cycling design guidelines at local level are treated with the same professionalism and reverence as Dr Seuss, and The Netherlands or Denmark with their proven success are regrettably filled with foreigners so nothing they do must ever be considered, let alone copied.
+Moreover, cycling design guidelines at local level are treated with the same professionalism and reverence as Dr Seuss.
+Meanwhile, The Netherlands or Denmark with their proven success are regrettably filled with foreigners so nothing they do must ever be considered, let alone copied.
 As a result, we end up with what we’ve seen for many years; inconsistent and unfocused investment by people who don’t really know what they are doing or don’t care.

 I don’t see this as a recipe for the same delirious success as Team GB.

 To be fair, there are Local Authorities that are trying to ‘get it’ as far as cycling is concerned and are very proactive.
 Even trying to see things from a Dutch perspective like my neighbouring Authority of Brighton & Hove.